Bitcoin frenzy settles down as big players muscle into market

 On April 8, volume sagged to $4.6 billion, the weakest day since last October, according to the data.

-The theory that bigger institutions will make bitcoin markets less volatile and more liquid has grown as new OTC exchanges spring up, carrying names such as Circle, Octagon Strategy, Cumberland and Kraken.
+The theory that bigger institutions will make bitcoin markets less volatile and more liquid has grown as new OTC exchanges and platforms spring up, carrying names such as Circle, Octagon Strategy, Cumberland and Kraken.

 Digital exchange Gemini’s new block trading product allows high-volume trades that will be invisible to other traders until the orders are filled.